Microscopic optical potentials from a Greens function approach: Conclusions and outlook

 In order to model the propagator, we develop a numerical method to calculate the Green's function for non-local potentials, based on a modification of the $R$-matrix approach presented in \cite{DescouvemontB2010} which allows for the calculation of the irregular solutions of the corresponding wave equation.
 We are then able to impose self-consistency between the optical potential and the Green's function by implementing an iterative procedure.

+We apply our formalism to the construction of the n+$^{24}$Mg OP using the states of the composite $^{25}$Mg nucleus calculated by shell model.
+The neutron elastic scattering cross sections for $^{24}$Mg using this OP exhibit good agreement with the experimental data for several bombarding energies.
 The results obtained with the shell model description of $^{25}$Mg are encouraging enough to motivate the implementation of several improvements over the present work.
 More specifically, we plan in the near future to improve upon the choice of coupling potentials (\ref{eq:coupl_pot}).
 In particular, it is possible to use a non-local static potential obtained from a Hartree-Fock calculation, while the non-diagonal couplings associated with the connection of the ground state with the excited states can be obtained from a microscopic calculation of the corresponding transition densities.

 Once the structure calculation has been made available, the derivation of the optical potential is not computationally expensive, at least for a number of states not exceeding a few thousands.
 This opens the door for exploring the onset of the statistical regime as the density of states increases by calculating explicitly the energy-averaged optical potential, as well as the fluctuations with respect to the average value.
 According to the standard interpretation of the Optical Model, the latter is associated with compound processes, while the former describes direct reactions \cite{feshbachModelNuclearReactions1954,brownFoundationsOpticalModel1959,blochFormulationUnifieeTheorie1957}.
 We hope that research along these lines could shed light on the interplay between direct and compound reactions in general.
 More specifically, this would likely allow for the exploration of the limits of validity of Hauser-Feshbach theory as we address nuclei further from stability, for which the level density is expected to drop significantly.
 This region of the nuclear chart is of great importance for astrophysics and, more generally, for applications where unstable fission fragments are present.